Mentorship FAQ

 • Pass the Written HERS Rater Exam

-• Upon Completion of our Training, complete your remaining 3 probationary ratings with your employer.
+• Upon Completion of our Training, complete your remaining 3 probationary ratings under your employer's provider (or if self-employed, under a provider of your own choosing).

 Additional information about becoming a HERS Rater can be found here